Everyone deserves a safe place to live. Everyone.

 Housing for Everyone

 Pat will take decisive action to increase the supply of truly affordable housing.
-That’s why she proposes a 15% foreign-buyers tax on all real estate purchases by foreign investors.
+That’s why she proposes a 15% foreign-buyers tax on all real estate purchases by out-of-state investors.
 A recent purchase by a European firm could have generated $111 million in tax revenue, resulting in the funding of 370 affordable units.

 Pat also wants an end to the inadequate in-lieu fees, instead requiring every new development to have inclusionary affordable units for the life of the building.